Rangers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adolis Garcia and the Texas Rangers will try to get to Tony Gonsolin when he starts for the Los Angeles Dodgers on Friday at 8:05 PM ET, in the first game of a three-game series at Globe Life Field.
+Dane Dunning will start for the Texas Rangers against Freddie Freeman and the Los Angeles Dodgers on Saturday at 4:05 PM ET.

-The favored Rangers have -110 moneyline odds against the underdog Dodgers, who are listed at -110.
-The contest's total has been listed at 9.5 runs.
+The favored Dodgers have -125 moneyline odds against the underdog Rangers, who are listed at +105.
+The over/under is 9 runs for the contest (with -120 odds to hit the over and +100 odds to go under).

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.